hypre-space/hypredrive/docs/usrman-src/api_reference.rst

 Annotation
 ~~~~~~~~~~

+- :cpp:func:`HYPREDRV_AnnotateBeginOn` - Begin a named annotation region on a specific object.
+- :cpp:func:`HYPREDRV_AnnotateEndOn` - End a named annotation region on a specific object.
+- :cpp:func:`HYPREDRV_AnnotateLevelBeginOn` - Begin a hierarchical annotation region on a specific object.
+- :cpp:func:`HYPREDRV_AnnotateLevelEndOn` - End a hierarchical annotation region on a specific object.
 - :cpp:func:`HYPREDRV_AnnotateBegin` - Begin a named annotation region for instrumentation.
 - :cpp:func:`HYPREDRV_AnnotateEnd` - End a named annotation region for instrumentation.
 - :cpp:func:`HYPREDRV_AnnotateLevelBegin` - Begin a hierarchical annotation region at a given level.